ruccho/UniTyped/README.md

 [日本語版](README.ja.md)

-UniTyped is a source generator for Unity that provides strongly typed access to serialized data through SerializedObject / SerializedProperty.
+UniTyped is a source generator for Unity that provides strongly typed access to serialized data through SerializedObject / SerializedProperty / Material.
 It helps you write more concise and safe editor extension code.

 - **Statically Typed**: You don't have to write tons of `FindProperty` or touch the confusing SerializedProperty APIs.
 - **Less Heap Allocations**:  Generated code is struct-based and designed to avoid boxing; It is suitable for repeated invocations from OnInspectorGUI() and other editor codes, making your editor experience better.

 ## Requirements
  - Fully supported in Unity 2021.2 and later